-Before joining Edinburgh Napier University Business School, Lesley-Anne practised as a solicitor, specialising in Child and Family Law.
-She was an Associate with MHD Law, Edinburgh, regularly representing children and adults in court.
+Lesley-Anne is a qualified solicitor.
+Before joining Edinburgh Napier University Business School, she was an Associate with MHD Law, Edinburgh, regularly representing children and adults in court.
 She has been accredited as a Lawyer-Mediator and her experience as a Court Welfare Reporter and Curator ad Litem in complex family proceedings also informs her current research.

-Her work has been supported by the Clark Foundation for Legal Education, the Faculty of Advocates and the Law Society of Scotland.
+Lesley-Anne's research activities have been supported by the Clark Foundation for Legal Education, the RSE, the Faculty of Advocates and the Law Society of Scotland.
 She is a fellow of the Higher Education Academy and a member of the International Society of Family Lawyers and the Society of Legal Scholars.
+She works part-time.